-Where the person no longer qualifies for One-Parent Family Payment they may be able to seek an alternative social welfare payment, subject to satisfying the qualifying conditions of the particular payment/scheme.
+Where the person no longer qualifies for One-Parent Family Payment they may be able to seek an alternative Social Welfare payment, subject to satisfying the qualifying conditions of the particular payment/scheme.

-The payments they may qualify for include Jobseeker's Transitional Payment (JST), Jobseeker's Allowance, Disability Allowance or Carers Allowance, Back to Work Family Dividend (BTWFD) or Family Income Supplement if they are employed.
-Contact your local Intreo Centre / Branch Office, or the INOU on (01) 856 0088 for more information.
+The payments they may qualify for include Jobseeker's Transitional Payment (JST), Jobseeker's Allowance, Disability Allowance or Carer's Allowance, Back to Work Family Dividend (BTWFD) or Working Family Payment if they are employed.
+Contact your local Intreo Centre / Branch Office, or the INOU.

-Exceptions to the Age Limit:
+OFP - Exceptions to the Age Limit: